 * DangerousForbiddenTechnique: Subverted.
 The skydivers of 1963 take risks which would be not tolerated today.

-* DeathFromAbove: Suzy and Frank are gunned down from air.
+* DeathFromAbove: Suzy and Frank are gunned down from the air.

 * DownerEnding: [[spoiler:Harry is killed, leaving Beth alone and jobless as their parachuting business goes under.]]

 * DullSurprise: Tony Cardoza as Harry, who doesn't seem to be all that shocked by... well, anything.

 * ExtremeSportExcusePlot: What else can you expect from a movie titled ''The Skydivers''?

 * FemmeFatale: Suzy, who manipulates love-struck Frankie into helping her murder Harry.

 * GoodAdulteryBadAdultery: Harry cheated on Beth with Suzy.
 Beth cheats on Harry with Joe.

 * HollywoodSkydiving: In spades.
 Saves an otherwise almost unwatchable film.